yorevs/homesetup/docs/handbook/handbook.md

 >
 > Introduction

-**Thank you** for using HomeSetup.
+**Thank You** for using HomeSetup.
 This handbook contains a collection of instructions intended to provide ready reference for your new terminal features.
 We will cover all related aliases, applications and functions, as well as environment variables, configuration files and more.